AdobeDocs/experiences-by-you.en/help/analytics/intro-to-analytics/transitioning-from-other-platforms/transition-from-google-analytics.md

 In addition to "In-Site Reporting", most tools offer extended functionality that allows you to take your analysis outside of the tools and build something a little more customized.

-#### 2.2.1.
-Adobe Analytics Report Builder (Microsoft&reg; Excel Extension)
+#### 2.2.1. [!DNL Adobe] [!DNL Analytics] Report Builder (Microsoft&reg; Excel Extension)

 Workspace is a great tool, but sometimes you need to get your data into a customized spreadsheet, possibly so that you can stitch together multiple sources of data.
 This is where Report Builder comes into play.

-Report Builder is a plug-in for Microsoft&reg; Excel that allows you to create connections to your Adobe Analytics data to pull in tabular data that you can manipulate within Excel.
+Report Builder is a plug-in for Microsoft&reg; Excel that allows you to create connections to your [!DNL Adobe] [!DNL Analytics] data to pull in tabular data that you can manipulate within Excel.
 Generally to use this efficiently you would pull the data into some raw data tabs, then use excel cell references to pull data from these tabs into a single consolidated report, then create graphs and visualizations.

 >[!NOTE]
 >
 >Report Builder has a special permission that needs to be applied to your users to access this plugin.
 This should be granted to users who have learned how to use the tool properly.

-#### 2.2.2.
-Adobe Analytics API Connection
+#### 2.2.2. [!DNL Adobe] [!DNL Analytics] API Connection

-If you need Adobe Analytics data to be digested by something other than Excel, and you want the processed data including the bot rule exclusions, use Adobe's API to pull the data directly.
+If you need [!DNL Adobe] [!DNL Analytics] data to be digested by something other than Excel, and you want the processed data including the bot rule exclusions, use [!DNL Adobe]'s API to pull the data directly.
 Then, process the data using a script or add it to a database for use with another system.

 It should be noted that the API still pulls in correlation data applying the breakdowns and segments as are specified in the pull request.

-Adobe's Workspace (Section 2.1.2.1) uses the API to build the reports, and if you enable debug mode in Workspace, it shows you the exact API calls used.
+[!DNL Adobe]'s Workspace (Section 2.1.2.1) uses the API to build the reports, and if you enable debug mode in Workspace, it shows you the exact API calls used.
 This is a quick way to build out your API calls.
 By using Workspace to build and validate the data you want to pull, you then use those API calls to get the data out to your own processing.

 #### 2.2.3.
-Google Analytics Data Studio
+Google [!DNL Analytics] Data Studio

-If you have been reading along, you already know from above that I mentioned Data Studio as being an equivalent to Adobe's Workspace.
-Data Studio allows you to pull in Google Analytics data, but also data from other sources.
+If you have been reading along, you already know from above that I mentioned Data Studio as being an equivalent to [!DNL Adobe]'s Workspace.
+Data Studio allows you to pull in Google [!DNL Analytics] data, but also data from other sources.
 This is nice if you want to consolidate your analytics data with other collected data.
-However, with Google Analytics, the same type of visualization limitations are present.
+However, with Google [!DNL Analytics], the same type of visualization limitations are present.
 The way the rows and columns are formed is still limited.

 It's still a powerful tool, and I wouldn't dissuade people from using it in any way.
 My personal experience is that I find the rigid behavior quite limiting.

 #### 2.2.4.
 Google Spreadsheet Extension

-For my own uses, when I need to pull data in an extended manner from Google Analytics, my personal tool of choice is the Google Spreadsheet Extension.
+For my own uses, when I need to pull data in an extended manner from Google [!DNL Analytics], my personal tool of choice is the Google Spreadsheet Extension.
 Even though I need to make multiple connections to my GA tables, I can reference the cells from the raw data and build out the reports I need.
 Then, I visualize them using the graphing capabilities of Google Spreadsheet.

 ## 3. Raw Data Exports

-When you really need raw data, both Adobe and Google offer the capabilities to pull information in this manner.
+When you really need raw data, both [!DNL Adobe] and Google offer the capabilities to pull information in this manner.

-### 3.1.
-Adobe Data Feed
+### 3.1. [!DNL Adobe] Data Feed

-In Section 2.2.2, I mentioned that the Adobe Analytics API pulled from "processed data".
+In Section 2.2.2, I mentioned that the [!DNL Adobe] [!DNL Analytics] API pulled from "processed data".
 The Raw Data feed pulls data processed by the "Processing Rules" that have been set up in the admin panel, but this raw data includes all the data that is excluded everywhere else.

 This means that all your Bot exclusions, internal IP filtered data, and other excluded data are in the raw data feeds.
 There are flags to identify this data, so if you build a data lake, the engineering team can create logic to process this data accordingly.